mosip/mosip-infra/deployment/sandbox-v2/README.md

 ```

 ##  Installing MOSIP
+### Site settings
 * In `groups_vars/all.yml`, set the following:
   * Change `sandbox_domain_name`  to domain name of the console machine.
   * Set captcha keys in `site.captcha` (for PreReg).
-Get captcha keys for your domain from Google Recaptch admin.
+Get captcha keys for your domain from Google Recaptcha Admin.
-  * (Optional) Set SMTP email settings:
-    ```
-    smtp:
-      email_from: mosiptestuser@gmail.com
-      host: smtp.sendgrid.net
-      username: apikey
-      password: xyz
-    ```
-  * Set the sms gateway settings in the `site.sms` field:
-    ```
-    sms:
-    gateway: gateway name
-    api: gateway api
-    authkey: authkey
-    route: route
-    sender: sender
-    unicode: unicode
-    ```
-* If you already have an SSL certificate for your domain, place the certificates appropriately under `/etc/ssl` (or any directory of choice) and set the following variables in `group_vars/all.yml` file:
+  * By default MOSIP will try to obtain fresh SSL certificate from [Letsencrypt](https://letsencrypt.org) for the above domain name.
+However, If you already have same, place the certificate appropriately under `/etc/ssl` (or any directory of choice) and set the following variables in `group_vars/all.yml` file:
 ```
 ssl:
   get_certificate: false